About Us

 Tammy Nguyen

-Struggle for Identity website was designed by Parita Patel, developed by Matthew Lefaive through the Critical Digital Humanities Initiative (CDHI) UX Design for DH Accelerator Program.
+The History of UTSC: The Struggle for Identity project website was originally designed by Parita Patel and developed by Matthew Lefaive through the University of Toronto’s Critical Digital Humanities Initiative (CDHI) UX Design for DH Accelerator program.
+The website was redesigned and redeveloped by Amena Ahmed

-Funding for this project generously provided by Vice Principal Academic and Dean, William Gough.
+Funding for this project was generously provided by the UTSC Vice Principal Academic and Dean, William Gough and for the launch by the UTSC 60th Anniversary Legacy Fund.

-We are also very grateful to the assistance of the many archivists in the University of Toronto Library system – Tanis Franco with the UTSC Library; Tys Klumpenhouwer, Danielle Ansovini, and Marnee Gamble with the University of Toronto Archives and Records Management.
-And to Rick and Meredyth Schofield of the Scarborough Historical Society.
+We are also very grateful for the assistance of the many archivists in the University of Toronto Library system, including: Tanis Franco with the UTSC Library; Tys Klumpenhower, Danielle Ansovini, and Marnee Gamble with the University of Toronto Archives and Records Management; and Rick and Meredyth Schofield of the Scarborough Historical Society.

 Land Acknowledgement

-The UTSC campus is physically located on banks of Highland Creek in the northeastern region of Toronto, the former municipality of Scarborough.
-The instructional and administration buildings sit high on a plateau overlooking Highland Creek and the lands in the valley below are home to sports playing fields and Miller Lash house (formerly a private home and later Principal’s residence – now a conference and meeting centre).
+The UTSC campus is physically located on the banks of the Highland Creek in the northeastern region of Toronto, in the former municipality of Scarborough.
+The instructional and administration buildings sit high on a plateau overlooking Highland Creek and the lands in the valley below are home to sports playing fields and Miller Lash house (formerly a private home and later Principal’s residence, now a conference and meeting centre).

-The above statement is a compilation of language first revised by the Elders Circle (Council of Aboriginal Initiatives) in 2014 and then further revised and adopted in 2016 by the University of Toronto in consultation with First Nations House and its Elders Circle, some scholars in the field, and senior University officials.
+The above statement is a compilation of language first revised by the Elders Circle (Council of Aboriginal Initiatives) in 2014 and then further revised and adopted in 2016 by the University of Toronto in consultation with First Nations House and its Elders Circle, some scholars in the field of Indigenous students, and senior university officials.

-We believe that land acknowledgements are critical a step towards realizing our commitment to Truth and Reconciliation as a nation, as an institution and as individuals.
-And although the practice is often criticized as purely performative, we hope that through this public act of acknowledgment and our actions in this project to facilitate and co-create an historical narrative about this place will contribute in a small way to permanently uncovering what has been traditionally a hidden history.
+We believe that land acknowledgements are a critical step towards realizing our commitment to Truth and Reconciliation as a nation, as an institution, and as individuals.
+Although the practice is often criticized as purely performative in nature, we hope that, through this public act of acknowledgement and our actions in this project, we can facilitate and co-create a historical narrative about this place that will contribute in a small way to permanently uncovering what has been traditionally an ignored history.
 The stories told of this land and our connection to it are complex and we are committed to learning as much as we can about that complexity from stories and storytellers both within and outside our institution.